-- The style and type of student attire should be God-pleasing. - The students' personal grooming should reflect respect and care for their bodies. - 3.
+- 1. The style and type of student attire should be God-pleasing. - The students' personal grooming should reflect respect and care for their bodies. - 3.
 Clothing that is both modest and sensible is required. - 4.
-Any article of apparel or the manner in which that apparel is worn should not provide a threat to the health or safety of the students. - 5.
-Any article of apparel or the manner in which that apparel is worn should not cause a disruption of the educational process. - 6.
-Clothing should be clean, free of holes, not torn or frayed, sized to fit appropriately, and worn properly on the body (ex: waistline for pants, shorts, etc). - 7.
+Any article of apparel or the manner in which that apparel is worn should not provide a threat to the health or safety of the students. - Any article of apparel or the manner in which that apparel is worn should not cause a disruption of the educational process. - 6.
+Clothing should be clean, free of holes, not torn or frayed, sized to fit appropriately (not excessively loose nor too tight) and worn properly on the body (ex: waistline for pants, shorts, etc).
+Attire should be comfortable and modest, ensuring a respectful and scholastic appearance suitable for a learning environment. - 7.
 Respectful dress is encouraged for chapel. - 8.
 The examples listed are acceptable attire (and some unacceptable attire).
 The list does not cover every possible situation; clothing styles and fashion change often.
 The school reserves the right to determine what is acceptable and what is not acceptable beyond the scope of the list.